 A marksman living in exile is coaxed back into action after learning of a plot to kill the President.
 Ultimately double-crossed and framed for the attempt, he goes on the run to find the real killer and the reason he was set up.

 Action/war drama based on the best-selling book detailing a near-disastrous mission in Somalia on October 3, 1993.
 On this date nearly 100 U.S. Army Rangers, commanded by Capt.
 Mike Steele, were dropped by helicopter deep into the capital city of Mogadishu to capture two top lieutenants of a Somali warlord.
-This lead to a large and drawn-out firefight between the Rangers and hundreds of Somali gunmen, leading to the destruction of two U.S. Black Hawk helicopters.
-This film focuses on the heroic efforts of various Rangers to get to the downed black hawks, centering on Sgt.
-Eversmann, leading the Ranger unit Chalk Four to the first black hawk crash site, Warrant Officer Durant who was captured after being the only survivor of the second black hawk crash, as well as many others who were involved.Written by
+This led to a large and drawn-out firefight between the Army Ranges, US Special Forces, and hundreds of Somali gunmen; resulting in the destruction of two U.S. Black Hawk helicopters.
+The film focuses on the heroic efforts of various Rangers to get to the downed black hawks, centering on SSG Eversmann, leading the Ranger unit Chalk Four to the first black hawk crash site, Chief Warrant Officer Durant who was captured after being the only survivor of the second black hawk crash, as well as many others who were involved.Written by

 Matthew Patay: revised by Corbin L.

 201 of 267 people found this review helpful.